List of causes of death by rate: Smoking

 Smoking is the leading cause of preventable death in the United States.
-It's an underlying cause of many cancers, cardiovascular diseases, stroke, and respiratory diseases.
+It is an underlying cause of many cancers, cardiovascular diseases, stroke, and respiratory diseases.

 Smoking usually refers to smoking of tobacco products.
 E-cigarettes also pose large risks to health.
 The health impacts of tobacco-alternative products such as various herbs and the use of charcoal filters are often investigated less, with existing research suggesting only limited benefits over tobacco smoking.
 Some smokers may benefit from switching to a vaporizer as a harm reduction measure if they do not quit, which however also only has little robust evidence.
 Frequency of use is a major factor in the level of risks or permanence and extent of health impacts.

 A review found smoking and second-hand smoke to be a global underlying cause of death as large as pollution, which in that analysis was the largest major underlying factor.